mcdeoliveira/tensegrity/doc/index.rst

-.. tensegrity documentation master file, created by sphinx-quickstart on Sat May  6 16:31:07 2023.
+.. tnsgrt documentation master file, created by sphinx-quickstart on Sat May  6 16:31:07 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tensegrity's documentation!
+Welcome to tnsgrt's documentation!
 ======================================

 .. toctree::